 Continue straight past this intersection.
-This road is no longer listed on the Forest Service Motor Vehicle Usage Map, but it is designated as a dispersed camping area along this part of the road, so as long as you don't travel more then three hundred feet down the spur you are still within the acceptable usage of this camping spur.
+This road is no longer listed on the Forest Service Motor Vehicle Usage Map, but it is designated as a dispersed camping area along this part of the road, so as long as you don't travel more than three hundred feet down the spur you are still within the acceptable use of this camping spur.

 5: FR 9019H Interesection (4.4mi)

 Continue straight past this intersection.
-This is another old forest road that is no long officially open, but is just at the end of an area where dispersed camping is allowed.
+This is another old forest road that is no longer officially open but is just at the end of an area where dispersed camping is allowed.

 6: FR 535A Interesection (5.0mi)